 - Have a confident easy-going smile that communicates “Hey, how’s it going?”

 - If that doesn’t work get her attention with a wave of the hand in her direct line of sight

 - Start a conversation with her

 In my experience this advice is on point and works.

-What’s not on point is Bacon’s advice to make up a time constraint.
+What’s not on point is Dan the man’s advice to make up a time constraint.
 If you have one by all means declare that if you feel the need; if you don’t then don’t make one up.
 Get in the habit with being honest with women from the start.
 Besides, she knows if your time constraint is real or made up.
 And don’t feel you have to exit in hurry.
 If she’s got nothing on and the approach is going well she’ll want to stay and talk to you.

 I share my thoughts approaching women wearing headphones in more detail later in this post, but first let’s look at the mass-hysteria surrounding Bacon’s expose and the event that is quickly turning into Baconloo.

 Within a few days of Dan the man re-posting his post the feminist media throughout the world went into overdrive.
 In Australia The Sydney Morning Herald ran an article called “Why everyone’s talking about talking to women wearing headphones.”
 The second paragraph ends with the line “[Bacon’s post] has become an opportunity for women to vent their frustration over male entitlement.”

 Since when has approaching a woman wearing headphones become male entitlement?
 Ah, yes, of course, since modern-day feminist and feminism made it their focus to destroy men and make women the superior sex.